What’s behind Trump’s assault on Harvard and crown-jewel US universities?

 Professor Rosenberg agrees.
 “Even for an institution with this kind of wealth and reputation, this is going to be extremely difficult to navigate.
 I think if there were a reasonable exit ramp, Harvard would take a serious look at it.”

 Harvard could opt to scale down its research labs, shrink its workforce, and focus more on undergraduate teaching and midcareer programs that generate income.
 But that would put it at a competitive disadvantage to peer institutions at home and abroad.
-The research talent that powers Harvard’s long line of Nobel prizewinners and other markers of excellence may also look outside the U.S.
+The research talent that powers Harvard’s long line of Nobel Prize-winners and other markers of excellence may also look outside the U.S.

 At some point, some students who might have chosen Harvard in the past may think about going elsewhere.
 While the prestige of elite schools like Columbia and Harvard remains strong, the perception that they are awash in political activism has also filtered down, says Elizabeth Doe Stone, president of Top Tier Admissions, a college-prep consultancy.
 “Families that are not even conservative, but are more politically moderate, are thinking about their child’s education and wanting it to be focused on having a typical college experience and not having the distractions of the political climate.”